Support for Sustainable Farming

 Product Packaging & Recycling

 Shoppers can recycle wine corks at Wild Oats through a cork recycling program in which we participate.
-We also participate in the Gimme 5 program, which enables us to serve as a collection site for #5 plastics.

 Wild Oats Market is required by law to sell prepared foods (such as specialty salads and single-serving desserts from our bakery) in fully sealed packaging.
 To mitigate the use of plastic in our store, we research and choose packaging and paper products that are kind to the environment and appropriate containers for the foods we sell.
 We purchase these products from suppliers who are known not only for the quality of their products, but also for their use of green manufacturing methods.